 2. Sleep Apnea Weakens Your Bones

 Bone turnover is a process that replaces old bone with new growth, essential for maintaining bone health.
-Normally with this process there aren’t any problems, but when bone mass is lost, osteoporosis can occur.
+Normally with this process there aren’t any concerns, but when bone mass is lost, osteoporosis can occur.
 Sleep apnea, according to recent research, could be a missing link in some causes of osteoporosis.
 While it sounds farfetched, the idea is catching on.
 It could be because “sleep duration and quality, oxygen levels, inflammation” and other health issues impact bone metabolism.

 3. Sleep Apnea Affects Your Fitness Levels